LOUDO56/PyMacroRecord/README.md

 If you encounter a bug or want to request an update, simply create an issue [here](https://github.com/LOUDO56/PyMacroRecord/issues)

 # For people who don't have windows or don't want to use exe file
-⚠️ PyMacroRecord does not work on MacOS unfortunately!
-It's too restrictive and i can't work on MacOS at the moment! ⚠️
 - First, if you didn't already, install [Python](https://www.python.org/downloads/)
 - Download the last source code release [here](https://github.com/LOUDO56/PyMacroRecord/releases)